 What are the benefits of using ECOsmarte for a fish pond?

-ECOsmarte copper kills ecoli, bacteria, single celled organisms, and algae.
-As from 0.3ppm copper we kill algae.
-For Tilapia, the recommended .4 to .5 ppm copper it will also kill algae.
-We need good filtration on this site to run it with more ease for filtration or sand filtration with glass media running the pump around the clock.
+ECOsmarte copper kills E. Coli, bacteria, single-celled organisms, and algae.
+At 0.3ppm copper, we kill algae.
+For Tilapia, the recommended 0.4-0.5 ppm copper it will also kill algae.
+We need good filtration on these sites.
+Sand filtration with glass media running the pump around the clock is required.

 What type of filter is best?

-I would recommend a sand filter with glass media.
-Glass media will filter 2 to 5 microns (same as DE but with less maintenance).
-We will get 8 to 10 years out of the media it will only require backwash at 2 to 4 weeks or 6 to 10 pound pressure rise.
-We will filter out skin cells, blood cells, guardia cyst, and 70 percent of the bacteria before even hitting the sanitizing system.
+We recommend a sand filter with glass media.
+Glass media will filter 2-5 microns (same as DE but with less maintenance).
+We will get 5-8 years out of the media it will only require backwash at 1-3 weeks or 6-10 pound pressure rise.
+We will filter out skin cells, blood cells, fish scales, 70 percent of the bacteria, as well as algae spores.
 Getting a glass filter on these sites will make maintenance a lot easier.

 Should we use CO2 with ECOsmarte?

-What are the sales arguments for ECOsmarte use in a fish pond?
+What are the technical arguments for ECOsmarte use in a fish pond?

 ECOsmarte utilizes copper ionization and oxidation.
 The argument here is that you are not using harsh or toxic chemicals and is a great environment for animals people and plants.
-We are creating more oxygen in few minutes than ozone can in an hour (about 40 grams per minute).
+We create more oxygen in a few minutes than ozone can in an hour (about 40 grams per minute).
 The water molecule splits into hydrogen and OH (hydroxyl radicals) which have the highest oxidation potential of almost any chemical.
 The free hydrogen bonds to minerals When there are two OH’s available it creates H2O2 (hydrogen peroxide) in low residual.
-When the OH oxidizes It releases oxygen that expands particulate for filtration or neutralizes body oils, uric acid, and in your case ammonia which can be toxic when at a high level.
-The ionic copper kills, ecoli, staph, polio virus, microbes, bacteria, single celled organisms, and algae at .15 ppm (at .3 we will kill the algae).
-The end result is a bicarbonate water that even with 400 ppm calcium feels silky smooth to the touch and feels and tastes like bottled water.
-Coupled with CO2 we have a world class automated sanitizer system that can utilized in commercial applications for cooling towers, fish ponds, spas, pools, commercial pools, and water features.
+When the OH oxidizes, it releases oxygen that expands particulate for filtration or neutralizes ammonia, some nitrates, body oils, and uric acid.
+All of which can be toxic at high levels.
+The ionic copper kills, E. Coli, staph, poliovirus, microbes, bacteria, single-celled organisms, and algae at 0.15 ppm (at 0.3 we will kill the algae).
+The end result provides the beautiful mirror quality water clarity.

-What chemicals or products should we use to change the chemicals?
+What chemicals or products should we use to change from chemicals?

 What would you recommend for Koi or any sensitive type of fish?

-Run the KOI and regular gold fish to .25 cu ppm and no higher than 7.4 pH, Tilapia can operate at 0.4 to 0.5 ppm.
+What copper level would you recommend for fish ponds?
+Run the KOI and regular goldfish to 0.25 CU ppm and no higher than 7.4 pH, Tilapia can operate at 0.4-0.5 ppm.